-We proudly offer equine therapy at Heroes’ Mile, and below is how this innovative program works.
+We proudly offer equine therapy for veterans at Heroes’ Mile, and below is how this innovative program works.

 In equine therapy, also known as equine assisted therapy or horse therapy, mental health professionals work with veterans to create meaningful bonds between the patients and horses.
 This is typically accomplished through feeding, grooming, and therapeutic riding.
 During therapeutic riding, the patient feels a natural sense of calm as they feel the rocking motions of riding a horse.
 This greatly aids in long term rehabilitation, and it’s only one of many ways that horse therapy helps.